DanFeinstat/JsonWebTokenTest/README.md

 # JsonWebTokenTest

-learning how to built a simple auth in node/express with JWT
+simple auth with passport, express and sequelize.